-For the Core 40 with Technical Honors designation, students must:
+For the Core 40 with Technical Honors designation, students must complete 47 credits according to the following guidelines:

-- Complete all requirements for Core 40. - Earn 6 credits in the college and career preparation courses in a state-approved College & Career Pathway and one of the following: - 1.
-Pathway designated industry-based certification or credential, or - 2.
-Pathway dual credits from the approved dual credit list resulting in 6 transcripted college credits - Earn a grade of "C" or better in courses that will count toward the diploma. - Have a grade point average of a "B" or better. - Complete one of the following, - A. Any one of the options (A F) of the Core 40 with Academic Honors - B. Earn the following minimum scores on WorkKeys: Workplace Documents, Level 6; Applied Math, Level 6; and Graphic Literacy, Level 5. - C. Earn the following minimum score(s) on Accuplacer: Writing 80, Reading 90, Math 75. - D. Earn the following minimum score(s) on Compass: Algebra 66 , Writing 70, Reading 80.
+- Complete all requirements for Core 40, as outlined on the previous page; - Earn six credits in the college and career preparation courses in a state-approved College and Career Pathway and one of the following: - Pathway designated industry-based certification or credential; or - Pathway dual credits from the approved dual credit list resulting in six transcripted college credits. - · Earn a grade of "C" or better in courses that count toward the diploma; - · Earn a grade point average of "B" or better; - · Complete one of the following: - A. Any one of the options (A-F) for the Core 40 with Academic Honors: - B. Earn the following minimum score on WorkKeys: - · Workplace Documents: Level 6 - · Applied Math: Level 6 - Graphic Literacy: Level 5 - C. Earn the following minimum scores on Accuplacer: - Writing: 80 - · Reading: 90 - Math: 75 - D. Earn the following minimum scores on Compass: - Algebra: 66 - Writing: 70 - Reading: 80